4Life is a wellness MLM that offers nutritional products aimed at boosting immunity and overall health.

 Through an in-house research R&D department and their own manufacturing facility, they bring to market products which are sold via direct sales in pill, liquid, topical, and powder forms.

 So have I been involved?

 This video explains:

 All good?
 Let’s continue…

 Interestingly, most of the executive team went to college in Utah.
-Like so many MLMs, the company is based in Utah, too.
+And like so many other MLMs (Rain, Perfectly Posh, Ariix, Xango and Zrii, to name a few), the company is based in Utah.
 Senator Orrin Hatch has done wonderful things for the state.

 They run a tight ship, especially in the area of research and development.
 The in-house labs are sophisticated, they partner with academic institutions, and participate fully in related industry publications.
 Research carried out under the 4Life name has been published in actual scientific journals…the ones scientists really respect and read!

 Most recently, they’ve partnered with the University of Missouri to conduct efficacy studies on one of their products (Renuo®).

 4Life is impressively accredited with the Better Business Bureau (FYI accreditation takes proactive initiative from the business and a thorough review by the BBB, which maintains standards for accreditation).
 Their rating is an “A+”.

 On the business end of things 4Life belongs to the Direct Selling Association, the Direct Selling Education Foundation, and the United Natural Products Alliance.